africanbushman/our-first-website/README.md

 ## Technologies Used

-{Technologiess used include Python, JavaScript, HTML, CSS.}
+Technologiess used include:

+* Python
+* JavaScript
+* HTML
+* CSS.

 ## Support and contact details

-{If you have issues please, feel free to raise it through our feedback page.}
+If you have issues please, feel free to raise it through our feedback page.

 ### License